Professor Johanna Stiebert

 I welcome applications from students wishing to conduct research on Biblical Hebrew philology and/or literature of the Hebrew Bible and feminist, social-scientific and ideological criticism.
-She is an active member of SIIBS (Sheffield Institute for Interdisciplinary Biblical Studies, University of Sheffield) and CRPL (the Centre for Religion and Public Life) and occasionally co-supervise with academic staff at the University of Sheffield.
+I am an active member of SIIBS (Sheffield Institute for Interdisciplinary Biblical Studies, University of Sheffield) and CRPL (the Centre for Religion and Public Life) and occasionally co-supervise with academic staff at the University of Sheffield.

 First-Degree Incest and the Hebrew Bible: Sex in the Family.
 London/New York: Bloomsbury T&T Clark, 2016.